 Lunch was shrimp in garlic.
 Nice and spicy.
 And fresh buns, delicious, I ate two.

-We went back around 1 and they were just cleaning it so we went to lunch as the desk clerk said he would come to the restaurant when it was ready.
-He did and we received our new keys for a one bedroom unit one floor down and in the first building, really close to the lobby, deli and laundry, as well as the coffee shop with rocking chairs.
+The desk clerk came into the restaurant and we received our new keys for a one bedroom unit one floor down and in the first building, really close to the lobby, deli and laundry, as well as the coffee shop with rocking chairs.

 Large bedroom with TV and great view.